ansarav/cse15l-lab-reports/lab-report-1-week-2.md

 <h1 align="center"> Optimizing Remote Running</h1>

-* Because now you can ssh and scp from clinet to server without having to halt each time by inserting password, **remote running** takes less time
+* Because now you can ssh and scp from client to server without having to halt each time by inserting password, **remote running** takes less time

 ```$ ssh <username> "ls" ```